0n0w1c/Foundations/README.md

 Added the foundation requirement for heat-pipes
 Added the foundation requirement for roboports
 Added the foundation requirement for fluid storage tanks
-Made the foundation requirement for gun turrets optional in the startup settings - provided by StephenBarnes
+The foundation requirement for gun turrets optional in the startup settings - provided by StephenBarnes

 Known issues:
 Blueprints that include both tiles and entities that require a foundation.
 Build a foundation first, then apply the blueprint.

 Limitations:
-Burner entities will not be upgradable via the upgrade planner.
+Stone furnaces are not upgradable via the upgrade planner (except with IR3).
 Probably does not work well with mods that provide multiple surfaces.

 Fork of [Buildings require foundation v0.1.1](https://mods.factorio.com/mod/buildings-require-foundation)